Avocado Deviled Eggs are a healthy spin on classic deviled eggs. Great for parties or a protein filled keto-friendly snack - you'll love them!

-- First and foremost, you must perfect your hard boiled egg making technique.
-The very first post I put on my blog was how to hard boil an egg.
-This has been something I’ve always struggled with, but I thought I had perfected it so I documented the process for my readers.
-I have since been using the pressure cooker, or Instant Pot, to cook my hard boiled eggs.
+- I use the the pressure cooker, or Instant Pot, to cook my hard boiled eggs.
 One cup of water and 12+ eggs in a single layer on the rack.
-7 minutes on low pressure, then straight into an ice bath – perfection!
+5 minutes on low pressure, turn it off and let it sit in the Instant Pot for 5 minutes, then straight into an ice bath for five minutes!

 - Let's talk presentation, shall we?
 There are a lot of ways to get your yolk mixture back into the egg white.
 You can simply use a spoon, but I tend to go for a prettier look.
 My preference is to transfer it to a ziplock bag and snip off the corner, or if I want to be extra fancy, I fill a piping bag with a star tip.

-- I highly recommend serving up your avocado deviled eggs, or any deviled eggs for that matter, on a deviled egg platter.
-If you’ve never made deviled eggs before, they’re slippery little things and the platter keeps them looking beautiful.
-I always make extra, store them in the frig, and keep refilling the platter on demand.
+- I highly recommend serving them on a deviled egg platter.
+If you've never made deviled eggs before, they're slippery little things and the platter keeps them looking beautiful.

 - 1 tablespoon mustard